ArcticaProject/WebSites.WWW/content/markdown/community/ircmeetings/index.md

 listed in the invitation mail's agenda.
 Normally the first item that follows up is: **#topic** *Introduction (5min)*

-Once the meeting has ended an email will be sent out to the meeting's chair containing URLs# to the meeting's summary page and backlog.
-The sent out mail template will be personalized and then forwarded to the [Arctica Project's developer's mailing list](https.//lists.arctica-rpoject.org/listinfo/devs/).

 ##### Assign Items to the Current Topic

 The following commands should only be used by the meeting's chair.
+Except for the **#info** command during the introduction phase.

 * **#action** *somebody will read the entire Internet*
     * If the specified nick says something during the meeting it will get the action assigned.
     * The task is recognized to the nick even if it doesn't write anything with the **#some** *nick* command.
-* **#info** *To summarize sum information presented throughout the discussion*
+* **#info** *To summarize some information presented throughout the discussion*
 * **#idea** *Announce some idea*
 * **#link** *here is some {url} with useful information about about xxx*
 * **#help** *Look for somebody who knows about xxx*
 * The last item can be removed with **#undo**.
 * **#agreed** *To agree on something* (only chairs can agree on items)
-    * Mark something as agreed.

 ##### End the Meeting

 1. Don't forget to wrap up the meeting and agree on next meeting's time and date.
-Normally you do enter this command for that five minutes before the end of the meeting: **#topic** *Wrap-up and planning next meeting (5min)*
+As the meeting's chair, you normally want to use this command five minutes before the end of the meeting: **#topic** *Wrap-up and planning of next meeting (5min)*

 1. End the meeting with **#endmeeting** when the meeting time is over.

+Once the meeting has ended, an email will be sent out to the meeting's chair containing URLs to the meeting's summary page and backlog.
+The sent out mail template will be personalized and then forwarded to the [Arctica Project's developer's mailing list](https.//lists.arctica-rpoject.org/listinfo/devs/).

 ### Step 4: Wrap-up Mail and Announcement of Next Meeting